queenkjuul/queenkjuul.com/_posts/2025-02-20-BasicLinux-3.5-LCARS.md

 Next, I expanded the root image to 100MB, and started installing packages.
 I quickly realized that 100MB would not be enough if I wanted to cram all of the "official" BasicLinux packages and modules, which I did.
 I also went through the Slackware 4.0 repo and installed a selection of those packages.
 Eventually, I settled on 300MB for the root filesystem (all but about 20MB of which is used), which leaves just enough space for the Slackware package repo, all Slackware 4 `contrib` packages (except for `xemacs`), the 2.2.26 kernel headers, Opera 7 binaries, and the original BasicLinux floppy images and documentation.
 It's not that I have something against `xemacs`, it's just that 60MB for one package wasn't worth it, and for compatibility's sake I wanted to keep this to a 650MB CD-R, not a 700MB.

 Hours and hours of work later, I've rewritten the init script `/etc/rc` to read kernel command line arguments and automatically load certain drivers, I've settled on a solid set of applications providing a remarkably fully-featured desktop environment, I've written a second `initrd` which lets you load SCSI drivers from floppy disk at boot time, and I've played two games of Freecell within the LiveCD (where my loss stats won't be saved).

+## Getting way too carried away

+Before I knew it, once I had a stable system, I started throwing everything at the wall - trying to find more games, testing out new WMs, trying to build newer versions of Tk/Tcl to include more tiny GUI apps, installing full X servers and additional libraries...
+Most of this didn't work out for various reasons (mostly that building ancient software from source is just annoying), but whether it was successful or not wasn't really the problem.

+The thing was, I was losing sight of the scope here.

+For "newer" 486+ systems with ample RAM, there's old versions of DamnSmallLinux or Puppy.
+Slackware 4 actually did ship a LiveCD, but it's an even older kernel, but it also requires at least 16MB of RAM to boot, and is terrifyingly slow on so little hardware.

+For a permanent hard disk installation with a big package set, you could just use the full version of Slackware 9, or any other vintage distro like Red Hat, OpenLinux, or Mandrake that still supports 386.

+This is *the* Linux LiveCD for 386-class machines with practically no RAM.
+It needs to be compatible, compact, and useful.
+It needs to be a quick and easy way for me to boot into a Linux environment on my vintage computers.
+It doesn't need to be a replacement for Mandrake or Fedora or Debian.

+So, while I couldn't help but include an extra couple Tk/Tcl games I found that live in just a few dozen KB, I've given up on trying to upgrade dependencies and install some more "serious" software (like VNC, or a more complete desktop such as Xfce).
+The current size - a single disc, including package repo - will continue to be the standard, though I am seriously considering a 2-disc version as well (650MB root image, separate package repo disc) where I could include even more add-ons and even more pre-installed software, but this would make it tricky to install to a bootable MS-DOS partition (which on many old machines must be <512MB in size).
+Or, I could go the DamnSmall route and cut the dev tools and source code from the root filesystem to shrink it a bit and fit more packages.
+Time will tell.

 ## It's a start